 Your “secret sauce” going to help you stand out big time.
-And the next strategy is going to help you stand out even more while building a powerful relationship with your ideal clients…
+And the next branding for coaches strategy is going to help you stand out even more while building a powerful relationship with your ideal clients…

 Strategy #3: How are your values and beliefs different?

 Strategy number three is to market your business based on your values and beliefs.

 What do you strongly believe and stand behind?
 What could you shout from the rooftops all day long?

 For example, one of my students is a career coach who strongly believes that you CAN have the career you want without working 24/7 and burning out.
 And her entire brand is centered around that.

 Her brand is completely different from while being equally powerful compared to one of my other students who is also a career coach.
 However, this other student’s core value is that your job is not just a job.She believes that it can and should also be something that you LOVE, your calling.

 Can you see how even though these two career coaches technically do the same thing, their businesses and brands are so different that they naturally stand out in very different ways?